-Proper content organization is critical for websites.
+Proper content organization and proper Search Engine Optimization are critical for websites.
 In addition to ensuring that a website stays relevant in the eyes of Google, doing so reveals the best-performing content topics.
 So, you can capitalize on the opportunity to get higher in search engine results.
-Content audit tools are a good way to speed up the process of implementing this process and focusing on what performs best.
+Content audit tools are a good way to speed up implementing this process and focus on what performs best.

 In this article, you’re going to learn the following: